datadesk/latimes-statestyle/README.md

 Features
 --------

--   Submit a state’s name, postal abbreviation or [FIPS code](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) and receive a clean object with all other formats as attributes.
+-   Submit a state’s name, postal code or Associated Press abbreviation or [FIPS code](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards) and receive a clean object with all other formats as attributes.
 -   State objects also provide the “stateface” code for [ProPublica’s